 If you’re the type who likes to do some exploring, you’ll find a wealth of interesting activities within a short walk or ride from the conference venue.
 The city has a great range of transportation including free downtown trolley service and an express bus to the airport and Seattle.

 The U. of Washington Tacoma (UWT) is part of the exciting technology region of the Greater Puget Sound in the United States.
 This region embraces global growth and extends from Vancouver, Canada south to Portland, Oregon and east to Spokane, WA and Boise, ID.
-Software, hardware, biomedical, aeronautical.
+It is a center for all things software, hardware, biomedical, and aeronautical.

 A very important element of technology is the work of technical writers in communicating complex concepts in an accurate and engaging way.
 An emerging leader in technical writing education, the UWT will host its First Annual Tech Comm Con.
 The setting for this event is the UWT campus – an award-winning collection of historical buildings in the heart of Tacoma, WA.